SeanHeXiaozheng/seanhexiaozheng.github.io/_pages/research.md

 {% include base_path %}

-Research Philosophy
----
-Use computation to understand our world, embracing it as a physical process that bridges natural phenomena to abstract models.
+> Computation is a physical process that bridges abstract models with natural phenomena.

 Transportation Systems Modeling and Analysis
 ---